Walid-khaled/Machine-Learning-A2/README.md

 ## Python-Internals
-This repository contains a solution for Assignment2 in Software System Design course for ROCV master's program at Innopolis University.
+This repository contains an implementation for bytecode compiling and interpreting for different source files.
+It is a solution for Assignment2 in Software System Design course for ROCV master's program at Innopolis University.
 Tasks discription can be found [Here](https://hackmd.io/@gFZmdMTOQxGFHEFqqU8pMQ/BJMsNk3Au/).

 Test files src1.py, src2.py, src3.py are attached.